 We offer many unique venues for concerts, races, or parties.
-Venues include iconic locations like Union Square, Coit Tower, Sigmund Stern Grove, Palace of Fine Arts, Civic Center Plaza, and Japantown Peace Plaza.
-Other venues have high levels of foot traffic, such as Justin Herman Plaza (a transportation hub which also draws many to the Ferry Building for the Farmers’ Market), the Music Concourse in Golden Gate Park, (located between the de Young Museum and the California Academy of Sciences), and Marina Green (a central location for boating, running, and viewing the Golden Gate Bridge).
-We also offer locations for events in beautiful park settings like the Meadows in Golden Gate Park and Jerry Garcia Amphitheatre in McLaren Park.
+Venues include iconic locations like Union Square Plaza, Palace of Fine Arts, Civic Center Plaza, and Japantown Peace Plaza.
+Other venues have high levels of foot traffic, such as Embarcadero Plaza (a transportation hub which also draws many to the Ferry Building for the Farmers’ Market), the Music Concourse in Golden Gate Park, (located between the de Young Museum and the California Academy of Sciences), and Marina Green (a central location for boating, running, and viewing the Golden Gate Bridge).
+We also offer locations for events in beautiful park settings like the Meadows in Golden Gate Park and Jerry Garcia Amphitheatre in John McLaren Park.

 For more details on our primary Special Event Facilities, please see our Reservable Facility List.